AungphyothantJimmy/Group-O-AungPhyoThant-Brandon/README.md

-# Furniture eCommerce Web Application
+# HeavenHome eCommerce Web Application

 This is an ASP.NET MVC web application that serves as a third-party platform to sell furniture from various companies.
 It includes features for customer and admin interactions, such as browsing furniture items, managing a shopping cart, and handling orders.
 Admin functionalities include managing products, companies, and orders.